tbrowder/Calendar-Christian/README.md

 Returns the color of the day.
 Can be `red`, `green`, `white`, or `purple`, or `blue` or `rose` if the relevant options are set.

-  * color

-Alternative spelling of `color`.

-  * bvm

-Returns true if the current day is a feast of the Blessed Virgin Mary.
-This can be used to distinguish Advent blue from Marian blue.

   * day

 Returns the day number which was used to construct the object.